 PHOTO: COOK STOVE SIMILAR TO GRANDMOTHER’S

 I cannot describe the kitchen without remembering the delicious meals that were served there and the all purpose warm place behind the kitchen stove.
 It was where we children scrambled to sit on the floor if we were cold.
-It was where bummer lambs (lambs that had been rejected by their mothers), and even baby calves, were stashed in a big wooden box for their first few days of life and where we got to feed them warm milk from a bottle with a nipple on the end.
+It was where bummer lambs (lambs that had been rejected by their mothers) were stashed in a big wooden box for their first few days of life and where we got to feed them warm milk from a bottle with a nipple on the end.
 It was where baby chickens were housed if it was too cold for them in the chicken house.
-These were not the ones that were hatched by a mother hen, but which came through the mail in big purple boxes with air holes in them and would later become fried chicken.
+These were not the ones that were hatched by a mother hen.
+They were ones that came through the mail in big purple boxes with air holes in the sides and would later become fried chicken.
 Boxes containing little animals of any kind were placed in “the warm place” on my grandmothers mopped and waxed linoleum floors.

 I cannot describe the south lawn without remembering how we used to run under the lawn sprinkler on hot summer days; or without seeing my uncle, coming in from plowing at lunch time, his face and clothing black with dust, washing his face at a bench beside the outside faucet, and then my aunt or grandmother thoroughly sweeping him with a broom before he came into the house.
 I cannot see the Flat without picturing its surface covered with water, the result of a warm spring “Chinook” wind–or blue with wild flags in May, or without remembering my uncle building a fence around a wild rose bush to protect the wonderfully fragrant roses from the cows.
 I cannot think of any of the barns or the straw shed without remembering the hours we spent playing there.